 Day 1.
 April 29.
 Dharamsala City, Dalai Lama’s Palace.

 Arrival in Delhi.
-Delhi to Dharamsala domestic flight at 09:40.
+Domestic flight from Delhi to Dharamsala at 09:40.

-We are accommodated in a hotel in Dharamsala, Himachal Pradesh.
+Check in at hotel in Dharamsala, Himachal Pradesh.

-After rest and breakfast, we will take a sightseeing tour of McLeod Ganj, the central district of Dharamsala.
+After rest and breakfast take a sightseeing tour of Mcleod Ganj, the central area of Dharamsala.
 There are many shops where you can buy Tibetan souvenirs, rosaries, jewelry.

 We will have lunch at a Tibetan cuisine restaurant.